FOSDEM/website/content/interviews/markus-raab.markdown

 There are many interesting features in the pipeline, I will pick four.

 One larger goal are optimizations so that Elektra can better handle very large configuration settings.
 One technique will be an Order Preserving Minimal Perfect Hash Map (OPMPHM) to speed up lookups without making ordered iteration slower.
 The implementation of the randomized Las Vegas hash map algorithm is in a final stage and the heuristic functions ensuring time and space optimality are backed up by benchmarks.
-Thanks for Kurt Micheli for his work.
+Thanks to Kurt Micheli for his work.

 Secondly, we want to make our notification system more flexible and avoid any blocking operations.
 That allows applications to be instantly aware of configuration changes.
 It will support different I/O management libraries like libuv or glib.
 Thanks to Thomas Wahringer for his work.